scrive/scrive-apidocs/frontend/README.md

 ===============

 ## Installation
-> Install latest version of NodeJS
+> Install latest version of NodeJS (expected version is definied
-> npm install -g yo grunt grunt-cli karma react-tools // as root
+> npm install -g --production // In project root
-> npm install   // In project root
+> npm install --dev // In project root

 ### Running static files server and compilation of less and jsx
 > grunt server